mattgal11/benchmarking_short_read_strain_profilers/README.md

   - `SLURM_jobs_simulated_metagenomes/` - contains per-tool scripts from the simulated metagenomes for job submissions on SLURM clusters.
     - PanTax has a script included but this is not a SLURM job script, rather a file-driven batch processing loop.
     - PathoScope has two scripts, one per core module used (MAP & ID), which should be run sequentially.
+    - StrainGE has an additional extraction/normalisation script to process the results.